-Second baseman Gleyber Torres of the New York Yankees has been named the American League Player of the Week presented by W.B.
+New York Yankees infielder Gleyber Torres has been named the American League Player of the Week presented by W.B.
 Mason for the period ending September 2.
 The announcement was made earlier today on MLB Network.

 In recognition of his American League Player of the Week Award, Gleyber Torres will be awarded a watch courtesy of Rockwell.